Postgraduate Course: What Moves Them: Dance and Performance Art Since 1913 (HIAR11091)

 |Additional Information (Assessment)

 Through course preparation and discussion, and through independent study, you will learn, use and critique principal theories and concepts in a context that may be unfamiliar.
-The extent of your knowledge and understanding will be tested through the written assignment.
+The extent of your knowledge and understanding will be tested through class presentations and written assignments.

 You will apply your knowledge and understanding through the choice of examples and case studies you select for class discussion and for formative and summative assessment activity.
 The summative essay assignment in particular will enable you to execute a significant project of research through which you will be expected to demonstrate originality, creativity and critical questioning of core case studies and values that underlie the subject, period and geography.
 The examination of an aspect of art and performance history likely to be unfamiliar to you will challenge you to demonstrate your knowledge and understanding by questioning areas of learning which may have been more familiar prior to taking this course.